torvalds/linux/Documentation/trace/mmiotrace.rst

 the mapped pages are marked as not present.
 Any access to the pages causes a fault.
 The page fault handler calls mmiotrace to handle the fault.
 Mmiotrace marks the page present, sets TF flag to achieve single stepping and exits the fault handler.
-The instruction that faulted is executed and debug trap is entered.
+The instruction that faulted is executed and de trap is entered.
 Here mmiotrace again marks the page as not present.
 The instruction is decoded to get the type of operation (read/write), data width and the value read or written.
 These are stored to the trace log.